devdeliw/website/content/qiskit/03_Quantum_Circuits.md

 ![](/67.png)

-Here we can clearly see the probabilities for yielding each state is 1/4.
+Each state has an equal probability of 1/4.

-However, let's apply the circuit on a different, more complicated statevector.
+Now, let's apply the circuit to a more complex state vector.

 ```python
 plus = Statevector.from_label("+")